-5.6.
+C.4.
 Combining Expert Opinions

 In some applications, expert opinions in the form of subjective probabilities of an event need to be combined into a single value and perhaps confidence intervals for their use in probabilistic and risk analyses.
 Cooke (1991) and Rowe (1992) provided a summary of methods for combining expert opinions.
 The methods can be classified into consensus methods and mathematical methods (Clemen 1989, and Ferrell 1985).
-The mathematical methods can be based on assigning equal or different weights to the experts.
+The mathematical methods can be based on assigning equal weights to the experts or different weights.
 This section provides a summary of these methods.